 The WJA's success is based upon a robust structure and strong governance.
 This ensures the association's work is carried out professionally to a high standard and that it is financially well managed.

-Day-to-day operational matters are managed by a small operational team led by the WJA General Manager.
+Day-to-day operational matters are managed by a small operational team led by the WJA Director.

-All key decisions are made by the WJA Ruling Council, advised by three committees and, where it is appropriate, ad hoc sub-groups.
+All key decisions are made by the WJA Board, advised by sub-groups.
 See WJA Organisational Structure.

 WJA Audited Member Programme